antimof/UxPlay/README.md

 is probably blocking full DNS-SD service, and  you need to open the default UDP port 5353 for mDNS requests, as loopback-based DNS-SD service is unreliable.

-If the UxPlay service is listed by avahi-browse, but is not seen by the client, the problem is likely to be a problem with the local network.
+If the UxPlay services are listed by avahi-browse as above, but are not seen by the client, the problem is likely to be a problem with the local network.